NVIDIAGameWorks/NRISamples/README.md

 ## How to run
 The executables load resources from `_Data`, therefore please run the samples with working directory set to the project root folder.
-The executables can be found in `_Build`.
+The executables can be found in `_Bin`.

 ## How to add new sample
 Create a new cpp file in `Source/` and add `add_sample(YourFileName)` in `CMakeLists.txt`.